-Although ECHAM6.3-LR and MIROC5 predict decreased Greenland blocking, there is no obvious decrease in CWB or increase in AWB as it would be expected from previous studies.
-Global warming is expected to enhance the upper-tropospheric baroclinicity (Harvey et al., 2014), which affects the nature of breaking of Rossby waves, leading to more AWB in an idealized zonally symmetric quasi-geostrophic model (Rivière, 2011).
-Barnes and Hartmann (2010) and Barnes and Polvani (2013) related the future decrease in blocking frequency to a northward shifted jet that hinders CWB on the poleward flank of the jet over the North Atlantic.
-In the very mitigated scenario of the HAPPI models, AWB become less frequent at almost all longitudes around 30°N over the oceanic basins of the Northern Hemisphere in winter (red dashed contours in Fig. S16).
-Over the North Atlantic, the CWB frequency does not change (noisy field with amplitudes below first contour level) and AWB are less frequent for both ECHAM6.3-LR and MIROC5 despite the 850-hPa zonal wind responses being different (Fig. 8).
-For ECHAM6.3-LR, the zonal wind is accelerated where AWB is less frequent, west of 20° W and is accelerated between 50° N- 60° N in relation with more AWB to its southeastern side (Fig. 8a).
-For MIROC5, the link between the zonal wind and RWB responses is not clear as the zonal wind is accelerated to the north at $\sim 60^{\circ}$ N between 80° W- 10° E despite the decrease in AWB especially over the western part of the oceanic basin (west of 30° W) (Fig. 8b).
-Therefore, in these two HAPPI models, the link between the changes in the Greenland blocking frequency and its driver is not obvious nor as expected from previous studies.
+Although ECHAM6.3-LR and MIROC5 predict decreased Greenland blocking, there is no obvious decrease in CWB or increase in AWB as would be expected from previous studies.
+Global warming is expected to enhance the uppertropospheric baroclinicity (Harvey et al., 2014), which affects the nature of breaking of Rossby waves, leading to more AWB in an idealised zonally symmetric quasi-geostrophic model (Rivière, 2011).
+Barnes and Hartmann (2010) and Barnes and Polvani (2013) related the future decrease in blocking frequency to a northward-shifted jet that hinders CWB on the poleward flank of the jet over the North Atlantic.
+In the very mitigated scenario of the HAPPI models, AWB become less frequent at almost all longitudes around 30° N over the oceanic basins of the Northern Hemisphere in winter (red dashed contours in Fig. S16).
+Over the North Atlantic, the CWB frequency does not change (noisy field with amplitudes below first contour level), and AWB is less frequent for both ECHAM6.3-LR and MIROC5 despite the 850 hPa zonal wind responses being different (Fig. 8).
+For ECHAM6.3-LR, the zonal wind is accelerated where AWB is less frequent, west of 20° W, and is accelerated between 50-60° N in relation to more AWB to its southeastern side (Fig. 8a).
+For MIROC5, the link between the zonal wind and RWB responses is not clear as the zonal wind is accelerated to the north at $\sim 60^\circ\, N$ between $80^\circ\, W\!\!-\!\!10^\circ\, E$ despite the decrease in AWB especially over the western part of the oceanic basin (west of 30° W) (Fig. 8b).
+Therefore, in these two HAPPI models, the link between the changes in the Greenland blocking frequency and its driver is not obvious or as would be expected from previous studies.